 Stimulate Competition

 The most common elements in games are points, badges, and leaderboards.
-These are always the key factors in games which stimulate players to be more excited and engaged.
+These are always the key factors in games that stimulate players to be more excited and engaged.
 Therefore, eLearning uses such game elements to create an environment that makes learners feel more involved and motivated.
-Learners will get points if they complete right actions and will move to the next level if they gain a predetermined number of points.
-Learners will get badges as symbolic rewards for their achievement.
+Learners will get points if they complete the right actions and will move to the next level if they gain a predetermined number of points.
+Learners will get badges as symbolic rewards for their achievements.
 Leaderboards signify progress and rank learners against others.
 Leaderboards may depend on the number of points and achievements that learners get.
 We could say that these are 3 significant elements with which learners can compare their results and attempt to improve their rankings.

-(image source: https://www.freepik.com/free-vector/ranking-icons-set_1529990.htm)
+(image source: Freepik)

 Create Friendly Environment

 Moreover, Gamification creates a friendly environment where learners feel comfortable and relaxed: Whenever learners make mistakes, they will get feedback instantaneously and have another chance to start over.
-This freedom of failure allows them to gain experience without any fear.
+This freedom from failure allows them to gain experience without any fear.

 Promote Retention